 - Do not store things that can burn easily such as paper or clothes next to the water heater. - Be sure the junction box cover and the element access door covers are in place.
 These covers keep debris from entering and potentially being ignited, and help keep any internal fires from spreading. - Keep the water heater from becoming wet.
 Immediately shut the water heater off and have it inspected by a qualified person if you find that the wiring, thermostat(s) or surrounding insulation have been exposed to water in any way (e.g., leaks from plumbing or leaks from the water heater itself can damage property and could cause a fire risk).
-If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced. - Make electrical connections properly, according to the instructions on page 17.
-Use 10 gauge solid copperwire.
-Use a UL listed or CSA approved strain relief.
-Connect the ground wire to the green ground screw.
+If the water heater is subjected to flood conditions or the thermostat(s) have been submerged in water, the entire water heater must be replaced. - Run electrical power properly, according to the instructions on page 17.